darumatic/commands/k8s_monitoring_with_prometheus.md

 # Notes

 * Nevermind the DeadMansSwitch alert.
 Is just a dummy alert to verify the system is working fine.
 * Inside prometheus alerts, pay attention to the runbook links, since it contains recommendations into how to fix the alerts.
+Example: https://imgur.com/a/9VFNV

 # References and / or further information
 * https://itnext.io/kubernetes-monitoring-with-prometheus-in-15-minutes-8e54d1de2e13